Second Battle of the Piave River: Prelude

-The Austro-Hungarian Army had also recently undergone a change in command, and the new Austro-Hungarian Chief of Staff, Arthur Arz von Straußenburg, wished to finish off the Italians.
+The Austro-Hungarian Army had also recently undergone a change in command, and the new Austro-Hungarian Chief of Staff, von Straußenburg, wished to finish off the Italians.
 After Caporetto, the Austro-Hungarian offensive put many Italian cities, including Venice and Verona, under the threat of the Central Powers.
 Austria-Hungary's army had since then longed to achieve these strategic prizes and force Italy into an armistice.
-Straußenburg's army group commanders, Conrad von Hötzendorf (the former Austro-Hungarian Chief of Staff) and Svetozar Boroević von Bojna, both wished to make a decisive assault against the Italians, but could not agree on where.
+In addition, the German spring offensive meant that the Austro-Hungarians had to launch a parallel offensive of their own to support their main ally against the Entente.
+Straußenburg's army group commanders, Conrad von Hötzendorf (the former Austro-Hungarian Chief of Staff) and Svetozar Boroević, both wished to make a decisive assault against the Italians, but could not agree on where.
 Conrad wanted an attack from the South Tyrolean Alps towards the Asiago Plateau and Vicenza.
 Boroević first favored a defensive action, but then when pressed preferred a frontal attack along the Piave River.
 Straußenburg himself was in favour of an attack on the western part of the front (the "Giudicarie" sector) leading to Brescia.
-Conrad and Boroević disliked each other, and Straußenburg and the emperor, unable to decide between these two strong personalities, divided the army equally between them, reserving only a small part of the forces for a diversionary action on the Giudicarie sector.
+Conrad and Boroević disliked each other, and Straußenburg and emperor Charles, unable to decide between these two strong personalities, divided the army equally between them, reserving only a small part of the forces for a diversionary action on the Giudicarie sector.
 The preparation of the offensive began in February 1918, after a meeting in Bolzano between the Austro-Hungarian and German high commands.
 It was strongly recommended by the Germans, as Ludendorff hoped that it could force the increasing American forces in France to be diverted to the Italian front, so Straußenburg modeled the attack after Erich Ludendorff's offensive on the Western Front.